 The foundation of fitness are simply daily habits that promote basic health and help you feel good and have energy during the day.
 These same habits tend to fall by the wayside if we’re traveling, staying up later, or drinking more than usual.

 This isn’t to shame you for choices.
 Rather, it’s to promote awareness.
 Pay attention to if you’ve had enough water.
 Notice your quality of sleep.
-Try to strike a balance between fun foods and more nutrient dense ones.
+If you know you’re going to be eating more treats, just make sure you fit some nutrient dense food (aka the aforementioned protein / fruits / veggies) into your day too.
 If you are feeling over extended, stop and take a break.
-Will it turn you into a fitness machine?
+Will you see massive changes in your fitness or a lot of fat loss?
 No, but it’ll keep you in a good place for when the holidays are over and you’re back in your regular routine.

 Remember, the holidays are only a few weeks and time off can be good.
-Maintenance is an often overlooked win in the land of fitness.
+Maintaining your current body composition or level of fitness is an often overlooked win in the land of fitness, but it’s huge.
+Especially during the holidays.

 5. Keep your workouts short while focusing on exercises that target multiple muscle groups.